-Food has a direct effect on blood glucose.
-Some foods raise blood glucose more than others.
-An important part of managing diabetes is knowing what and how much to eat, and following an eating plan that fits your lifestyle while helping to control blood glucose.
-The three main nutrients found in foods are carbohydrates (carbs), proteins and fats.
+What you eat has a direct effect on your blood glucose (also known as blood sugar).
+An important part of managing diabetes is knowing what and how much to eat.
+Finding and following a meal plan that fits your lifestyle can help you manage your blood sugar.

 Carbs are the starches, sugar and fiber in foods such as grains, fruits, vegetables, milk products and sweets.
-They raise blood glucose faster and higher than other nutrients in foods: proteins and fats.
-Knowing what foods contain carbs and the amount of carbs in a meal is helpful for blood glucose control.
-Choosing carbs from healthy sources like vegetables, fruits and whole grains (high fiber) are preferred over carbs from sources with added sugars, fat and salt.
+The body breaks down carbs into sugars (glucose) to provide immediately usable energy.
+Some carbohydrates are digested rapidly into their building blocks, which are sugars and eventually glucose.
+Others are broken down more slowly depending on fiber content, what else is being consumed with them and other factors.
+Knowing what foods contain carbs and learning to estimate the number of carbs in a meal is helpful for blood sugar management and insulin calculations since insulin is required to regulate the entry of glucose into our bodies cells where it is used for energy (fuel).
+Choosing carbs from healthy sources like vegetables, fruits and whole grains (high fiber) is preferred over choosing less healthy carbs like foods or drinks with added sugars, fat and salt.

 Making healthy food choices

-Your dietitian or diabetes educator can help you develop an eating plan that is right for you and fits into your lifestyle.
-Healthy eating for diabetes is healthy eating for the whole family.
+Your dietitian or diabetes educator can help you develop an eating plan that is right for you and fits into your lifestyle and your palate.
+Healthy eating for diabetes can lead to healthy eating for the whole family.

 Here are some guidelines for healthy eating:

-- Enjoy having regular meals with proper portion sizes.
-Your healthcare professional can help you learn to make healthy food choices and proper portion sizes.
+- Work with your healthcare professional to help you learn to make healthy food choices and identify proper portion sizes.

-- Eat a variety of nutrient-rich foods in each meal, including healthy fats, lean meats or proteins, whole grains and low-fat dairy in appropriate portion sizes.
+- Eat a variety of nutrient-rich foods with each meal, including healthy fats, lean meats or proteins, whole grains and low-fat dairy.

 - Choose fiber-rich foods, such as fruits, vegetables and whole grains (bran cereals, whole wheat pasta, brown rice) as often as possible.